LearnYouSomeComputer/Tools-For-Programming/09-Locating-memory-leaks-with-Memcheck.md

 [^exploit]: Since this is not a book on exploiting software, we won't go into further detail; writing exploits is its own universe of rabbit holes.
 [^implementation]: The implementation of `delete []` isn't specified, but the size of the allocation is stored somewhere;
 depending on where it is stored, various Bad Things can happen if you try to `delete []` something that wasn't intended to be.
+[^lazy]: It's not fair to say that the runtime developers are lazy, though.
+There are some technical difficulties with freeing this memory, and since it is in use up until your program exits anyway, there is little benefit to going to the effort of freeing it since the operating system deallocates it once your program exits anyway.